Updated: July 25, 2021

 People who work in Sales and Marketing use words and images to convince customers to buy.

-Fortunately, this strategy is also effective in helping yourself become successful.
+Fortunately, this strategy is also effective in helping you become successful.

 Self-talk and visualization are powerful tools that can change how you deal with life’s obstacles.
 And best of all, it doesn’t cost a thing to use.